NexusrexDev/gamedevcorner/_posts/2023-07-19-enemy-design-shmups.md

 layout: post
 title: "Enemy design in shmups"
 categories: analysis
+excerpt: "An attempt to analyze enemy designs from several shmup games and write them down in a detailed manner!"
 ---

 # A beginning
-This file is mainly made as a form of guidance for myself after tackling several shmup games *(Ranging from simple jam entries in the spirit of simple shmups akin to Space Invaders and 1942 and more advanced shmups)* in attempt to understand how a basic enemy unit can be designed, and what cliches can be found in common between said games.
+This post is mainly made as a form of guidance for myself after tackling several shmup games *(Ranging from simple jam entries in the spirit of simple shmups akin to Space Invaders and 1942 and more advanced shmups)* in attempt to understand how a basic enemy unit can be designed, and what cliches can be found in common between said games.

 # Let's get into it
 An enemy can be divided into 3 phases: